-For example, an Audio Engineer — the person who’s at the mixing board during a recording session — is performing audio production.
+Well, for example, an Audio Engineer — the person who’s at the mixing board during a recording session — is performing audio production.
 They’re in charge of choosing and positioning the mics, ensuring the sound is captured accurately and making sure everything sounds high quality.
-A Mixing Engineer is also involved in audio production, and so is the Mastering Engineer.
+A Mixing Engineer is also involved in the production process, and so is the Mastering Engineer.

 Although you might think these people aren’t the creative types who are making production choices, that’s not totally true.
 The sound of an acoustic guitar can change drastically depending on how the Engineer sets up the mic.
 The Mixing and Mastering Engineers have to decide what plugins and effects to use based on how they think a song should sound.